 I agree with Andreas regarding the pressures related to time and costs.
 The design phase is critical because errors in mold design are costly to fix later.
 Spending time on simulation and optimizing mold settings—such as cavities and cooling channels—during pre-production helps prevent issues in mass production.
 Some numerical tools have limited DoE capabilities, but Minitab offers robust methods for handling complex variables.

 By using advanced DoE early on, manufacturers can reduce pre-production workload and speed up the time to market, allowing engineers to focus more on new product development.
-Minitab Workspace helps streamline this transition from design to production by optimizing settings efficiently.
+Minitab Workspace helps to simplify the transition from design to production by efficiently identifying optimal settings.

 From your point of view, what are the potential financial and operational risks for companies who do not address these challenges?
 Any stats on costs involved?